oasis-tcs/openc2-oc2ls/oc2ls.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Actuator property of a Command, defined in [Section
+The Profile property of a Command, defined in [Section
-3.3.1.3](#3313-actuator), MUST be extended using the namespace identifier as the
+3.3.1.3](#3313-profile), specifies the property name of the Actuator Profile
-Actuator name, called an extended Actuator namespace.
-Actuator Specifiers MUST
+that defines the function to be performed.

-be defined within the extended Actuator namespace.
+**Example:** In this example Command, the `profile` name `slpf` indicates that

-**Example:** In this example Command, the Actuator Specifier `asset_id` is
+the `deny ipv4_connection` command is to be performed as
-defined within the Stateless Packet Filtering Profile namespace, `slpf`.
+defined by the Stateless Packet Filtering Profile.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {